EmenstaNougat/ESP32-BlueJammer/README.md

 ## ESP32-BlueJammer
-The ESP32-BlueJammer disrupts various devices using an ESP32 and nRF24 modules, causing plenty of noise and sending unnecessary packets (DoS).
+The ESP32-BlueJammer (Bluetooth jammer, BLE jammer, WiFi jammer, RC jammer) disrupts various devices using an ESP32 and nRF24 modules, causing plenty of noise and sending unnecessary packets (DoS).

 It interrupts:
 audio in speakers, smartphone connections, WiFi, RC Drones (etc.), IoT devices, and much more communicating on 2.4GHz!